Our Teachers

 • Jenn Masella

-Jenn found yoga when she was taking a much needed break from corporate America and the grind of the fashion industry.
+Jenn is a 500 hour RYT.
+She found yoga when she was taking a much needed break from corporate America and the grind of the fashion industry.
 A friend dragged her to HOME power yoga and told her she NEEDED this.
 Jenn fell in love with the Baptiste method of yoga and the HOME community on day one and never looked back.
-Jenn completed her 200 hour teacher certification at HOME Power Yoga and is currently enrolled in their 300 hour training.
+The strong connection of mind and body coupled with the supportive community inspired Jenn to want to share the practice with as many people as she could.
+Jenn completed her 200 hour and 300 hour teacher certification at HOME Power Yoga.
 The yoga practice and methodology helped Jenn transform both mentally and physically and find a renewed energy for her work and life.
 Jenn now takes every opportunity she gets to share this energy through teaching, mentoring, and volunteering.
+Her intention is to empower her students on the mat so they can tackle whatever lies ahead.

-When Jenn is not on her mat, she's spending time with her husband and sons hitting the beach, cheering on the Pittsburgh Steelers or looking for new fun adventures!
+When Jenn is not on her mat, she spends as much time as possible with her husband and college age sons hitting the beach, hunting for fun new restaurants and cheering on the Pittsburgh Steelers!

 • Cathy McKeon

-Cathy began practicing yoga in 2016 as a complement to marathon training and developed a passion for the practice ever since.
+Cathy is a 500-hour RYT.
+She began practicing yoga in 2016 as a complement to marathon training and developed a passion for the practice ever since.
 She initially found that yoga improved her performance as an endurance athlete and discovered that practicing overall made her physically stronger, increased mental focus and grounded her emotionally.
 Yoga powerfully impacted the way her body felt and began to transform the way she lived her life.
 This led her to deepen her knowledge and practice through teacher training.

 In 2018 she became RYT-200 certified in Kokoro Yoga under Navy SEAL Commander Mark Divine, who teaches yoga as part of a framework to implement mental resiliency.
 She completed an additional RYT-200 teacher training through HOME Power Yoga followed by a Baptiste Assisting Course, a week-long Baptiste Level 1 experience, and an Intensive Yoga for Athletes certification.
 She is currently participating in Home Power Yoga’s 300hr Advanced Teacher Training.